Ranking the 20 centre-backs Arsenal have signed since Sol Campbell left

 We’re biased because he has the perfect name for a centre-back, straight out of a comic book.

 It remains to be seen whether he’ll ever impress enough out on loan at Birmingham City to ever come back and feature for his parent club, but by all accounts he’s doing pretty well at St. Andrew’s.
 Watch this space.

 Mari joined on loan from Flamengo in January of 2020 and impressed enough in three appearances to earn himself a permanent contract with the Gunners.

 The 28-year-old was disrupted by injury problems and scored his first goal for the club against Rapid Vienna in the Europa League.
-He’s since recovered to become a fringe player, but it’s difficult to imagine him ever pushing beyond that, and is now out on loan at Monza.
+He since recovered to become a fringe player, but it’s difficult to imagine him ever pushing beyond that, and is now out on loan at Monza.